-- 1. Evaluation of Full-Time Lecturers follows the same cycle as the evaluation of tenure-track faculty, on the schedule published in the SUNY Cortland Handbook. - 2.
+- 1. Evaluation of full-time lecturers follows the same cycle as the evaluation of tenure-track faculty, on the schedule published by the provost. - 2.
 A lecturer who is eligible for reappointment applies to the department personnel committee. - 3.
-The department personnel committee makes an independent recommendation on the lecturer's application and forwards it, along with the application, to the department chair. - 4.
+The department chair joins the standing personnel committee without a vote to explain the criteria as described above.
+The personnel committee makes an independent recommendation on the lecturer's application and forwards it, along with the application, to the department chair. - 4.
 The department chair makes an independent recommendation on the lecturer's application and forwards it, along with the application and the department personnel committee's recommendation, to the school's dean. - 5.
 At the level of the dean and subsequently, the process follows the same steps as with tenure-track faculty. - 6.
 With the same rights of due process as other full-time faculty, the lecturer shall be provided with a copy of every recommendation and decision at each stage of this review.
 The lecturer's chair shall also be provided with such copies.